-Cities like Belgium, Antwerp and Ghent work hard to ensure they are accessible to all people.
+Cities like Belgium, Antwerp and Ghent work hard to ensure they are accessible to everyone.
 Many shops, hotels, restaurants, museums and cultural sites have been adapted to help people with reduced mobility.
 Buses, trams and trains are accessible to those using wheelchairs, and there are tactile paving and audible signals at pedestrian crossings.
 There are dropped curbs on pavements, but many of the streets in these ancient cities are surfaced with cobblestones, making journeys a little shaky.
 Wheelchair taxis are available.

 LGBTQ+ in Belgium

 Belgium is considered one of the most gay-friendly countries in Europe.
 There are laws that prevent discrimination based on gender identity and sexual orientation, and same-sex activity has been legal since 1795.
 In 2003, Belgium became the second country in the world to legalise same-sex marriage.
 Recent polls indicate that most Belgians support same-sex marriage and adoption rights.
 People identifying as a gender other than the one they were assigned at birth can change their legal gender by submitting a statement attesting to this – medical intervention is not required.

 The last Prime Minister of Belgium, Elio Di Rupo, is openly gay and is one of the first heads of government in the world to publicly identify as such.
 Belgium also had the world's first openly transgender government minister.

 The LGBTQ+ community is accepted and well integrated within Belgium society.
 In Brussels, the main gay scene is located behind the Grand Place, the central square in the city.
 There are also vibrant and open gay scenes in Antwerp, Ghent and other Belgium cities, and each has bars and clubs that are favoured by the local LGBTQ+ community.